UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 Urge SeaWorld to Send Corky to a Seaside Sanctuary

-While SeaWorld has ended its orca-breeding program, the company must empty its tanks and release these long-suffering animals into ocean sanctuaries, where they can have some semblance of a natural life.
+While SeaWorld has ended its orca-breeding program, this does nothing to help animals like Corky who will continue to swim in circles inside tiny tanks for decades until they die.
+The company must empty its tanks and release these long-suffering animals into seaside sanctuaries, where they can have some semblance of a natural life.